tartakoff/tartakoff.github.io/README.md

-# Satya's Notepad
+# Satya's Scrdatchpad

-This repository powers **Satya’s Notepad**, a minimalist blog built with GitHub Pages and Jekyll.
+This repository powers **Satya’s Scratchpad**, a minimalist blog built with GitHub Pages and Jekyll.
 The site focuses on notes and reflections about AI, leadership, technology, and the world as I see it.

 ### 📝 Live site